syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ##Custom Toolbar

-Rich Text Editor provides custom toolbar support, which allows the users to add custom toolbar items to the toolbar in the editor.
-The following code example explains how to set read-only mode in Rich Text Editor.
+The Rich Text Editor provides a custom toolbar support, which allows the users to add custom toolbar items to the toolbar in the editor.
+The following code example explains how to set custom toolbar in Rich Text Editor.

 {% tabs %}